Previous slide Next slide Toggle fullscreen Open presenter view

 Data curation data generation

-Used TPC-DS connector for AWS Glue to generate the TPC-DS stores_sales
+Used TPC-DS connector for AWS Glue to generate the TPC-DS stores_sales table at scales:

 0.1TB (~290 million rows, 21 GB)